GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### With the right programming, a computer can become a theater, a musical instrument, a reference book, a chess opponent.
-No other entity in the world except a human being has such an adaptable, universal nature.
+> ### When you feel the need to write a comment, first try to refactor the code so that any comment becomes superfluous.
 >
-> ~ *Danny Hillis*
+> ~ *Kent Beck*

 ---
 ## 🏎 Quick Facts